pietrodll/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges

-Some coding challenges: Project Euler, Advent of Code, etc.
+This repo contains code for online problems I tried to solve, like Project Euler and Advent of Code.